-(3) NEOs included in the Average Calculation are:

-2023: Messrs.
-David L. Bumgarner, John A. DeRito, Michael T. Quinlan, Jr., and Jeffrey D. Legge

-2022: Messrs.
-David L. Bumgarner, John A. DeRito, Michael T. Quinlan, Jr., and Jeffrey D. Legge

-2021: Messrs.
-David L. Bumgarner, John A. DeRito, Michael T. Quinlan, Jr., and Jeffrey D. Legge

-2020: Messrs.
-David L. Bumgarner, John A. DeRito, Craig G. Stilwell, and Jeffrey D. Legge

-- (4) Cumulative TSR is calculated by dividing the sum of the cumulative amount of dividends for the measurement period (determined in accordance with Item 402(v) of SEC Regulation S-K), assuming dividend reinvestment, and the difference between City's common share price at the end and beginning of the measurement period by City's common share price at the beginning of the measurement period. - (5) Peer group total shareholder return using the KBW NASDAQ Regional Bank Index. - (6) The dollar amounts reported represent the amount of Net Income (in thousands) reflected in City's audited consolidated financial statements for each of the applicable years. - (7) City has determined that ROAA is the financial performance measurement that, in City's assessment, represents the most important performance measurement not otherwise disclosed in this table that is used by City to link compensation actually paid to City's NEOs for the most recently completed fiscal year.
+- (3) NEOs included in the Average Calculation are: - 2024: Messrs.
+David L. Bumgarner, John A. DeRito, Michael T. Quinlan, Jr., and Jeffrey D. Legge - 2023: Messrs.
+David L. Bumgarner, John A. DeRito, Michael T. Quinlan, Jr., and Jeffrey D. Legge - 2022: Messrs.
+David L. Bumgarner, John A. DeRito, Michael T. Quinlan, Jr., and Jeffrey D. Legge - 2021: Messrs.
+David L. Bumgarner, John A. DeRito, Michael T. Quinlan, Jr., and Jeffrey D. Legge - 2020: Messrs.
+David L. Bumgarner, John A. DeRito, Craig G. Stilwell, and Jeffrey D. Legge - (4) Cumulative TSR is calculated by dividing the sum of the cumulative amount of dividends for the measurement period (determined in accordance with Item 402(v) of SEC Regulation S-K), assuming dividend reinvestment, and the difference between City's Common Stock price at the end and beginning of the measurement period by City's Common Stock price at the beginning of the measurement period. - (5) Peer group total shareholder return using the KBW NASDAQ Regional Bank Index. - (6) The dollar amounts reported represent the amount of Net Income (in thousands) reflected in City's audited consolidated financial statements for each of the applicable years. - (7) City has determined that ROAA is the financial performance measurement that, in City's assessment, represents the most important performance measurement not otherwise disclosed in this table that is used by City to link compensation actually paid to City's NEOs for the most recently completed fiscal year.